rohitp12-rp/Hospitality-Domain-Data-Analysis/README.md

 - **Realisation WoW Change %**: `(revcw / revpw) - 1` (Where revcw is realisation for the current week and revpw is realisation for the previous week)

 - **DSRN WoW Change %**: `(revcw / revpw) - 1` (Where revcw is DSRN for the current week and revpw is DSRN for the previous week)

+  [!NOTE]
+  A more detailed view on these DAX can be found in the Metrics/metrics list.xlsx file